ptcrealitylab/vuforia-spatial-edge-server/RaspberryPi_README.md

 Different versions of Ubuntu 20.04 LTS and 18.04 can be found [here](https://ubuntu.com/download/raspberry-pi).

 In order to write the image of Ubuntu, you need to write the OS image onto the MicroSD Card.
-We used the Win32 Disk Imager softwre for windows.
+We used the Win32 Disk Imager software for windows.
 You can find instructions for writing the OS image into the SD Card for each of the operating sytems here:
 [Ubuntu](https://ubuntu.com/tutorials/create-an-ubuntu-image-for-a-raspberry-pi-on-ubuntu#1-overview),
 [MacOS](https://ubuntu.com/tutorials/create-an-ubuntu-image-for-a-raspberry-pi-on-macos#1-overview),